PGY1 Residency (UC Medical Center)

 Q: Does your program offer a Teaching Certificate Program?

 A: Yes, a Teaching Certificate Program is offered through the University of Cincinnati James L. Winkle College of Pharmacy.
-Please see “Teaching Certificate Program/Education Opportunities” section above for more details.
+Please see the “Teaching Certificate Program/Education Opportunities” section above for more details.

-Q: What does a typical interview day look like for your program/what can expect during my interview with your program?
+Q: What does a typical interview day look like for your program/what can I expect during my interview with your program?

 Q: What are the staffing requirements for a PGY1 resident at your organization?